 Your goal: Learn how economies work, both on the micro and macro scale.
 Lots of definitions to be handled.

-Key terms: equilibrium, consumer surplus, normal goods, perfect competition, profit maximization, GDP, Monetarism vs Keynesianism, unemployment, inflation, IS-LM, fiscal policy, BOP, central bank, exchange rate
+Key terms: perfect competition, profit maximization, business cycle, gross domestic product (GDP), Monetarism vs Keynesianism, geopolitics, fiscal policy, BOP, central bank, exchange rate, international trade

 3.